 Free motion quilting seems to me to be embodied and relies heavily on muscle memory, I think.
 You can watch others doing it, get tips and buy technology – quilting rulers, marking pens, slidy mats, gloves, thread, needles, etc – to help you.
 But really you just need to do it, badly to start with, and keep practicing until you get better.
 Learn to love your mistakes, and you’ll make fewer of them as your joy increases.
 Angela Walters models all of this in her videos which is why they are so popular.

 I have written before about learning about learning from crafting, and the social and networking aspects of crafting.
 Crafting works for me in metaphorical and reflective approaches but others can choose different domains: music, gardening, cooking, even motor-cycle repair.
 I have always been interested experiential learning, particularly focusing on the doing, whether the doing is writing, making technology and/or making with technology, or whatever the doing is within the subject context.
 When learners can be safe to make and learn from mistakes and still have a sense of achievement that can be a sweet spot for them.
-Fostering, or at least not preventing this, is the work of educators.
+Fostering, or at least not preventing, this safety is the work of educators.
 There is a lot of tosh talked about resilience in education today, and I tried to identify the good writing as antidotes to the tosh about the various links between wellbeing and resilience in this post.

 In this particular quilt journey, there were many challenges to overcome.
 I bought a new sewing machine that had features to help with quilting but was in itself a complicated technology to learn.
 Some of the mistakes I made were in setting up and threading the machine; to buy the thread on the wrong-sized spools; and in how I held and supported the quilt as I was sewing.
 There was so much to learn about the technique and the various technologies.
 I learned from two different Brother engineers and a thread salesman, and via Youtube and other Internet sites.
 Experiencing problems with thread snapping brought so much more work to tie off the threads.
 Over time, I gained more knowledge and improved my technique, all within the supportive network of friends and family, inspired and encouraged by the idea I had two years before.
 The idea and design did not come fully formed, but rather developed over time.
 I knew that I wanted to quilt in the negative spaces of the quilt but came up with the idea of quilting a tree across the trees of the quilt, using bark and leaf FMQ techniques, and frameworks of branches and roots to suggest the structure of the tree.
 I had never done anything like this before, and I am very happy with what I have achieved.
 Arts and crafts are not the output of the lone genius but occur within networks of creativity across people, technologies, ideas, artefacts and other things related to experience and emotions.

 Once the end of the quilt was definitely within my grasp, my friend and I booked flights to Iceland to bring the quilt to my brother Paul, and his family.
 I always thought of Paul as the artist within my family but this quilt journey has helped me develop my own identity as an artist, however nascent.
 Within 30 minutes of completing the quilt, I was thinking of how I could execute it differently the next time.
 We arrived in Reykjavik (after a relaxing day at the Blue Lagoon), and we and the quilt were warmly welcomed by the whole family.
-We had a lovely weekend including delicious meals at home and in Messinn Granda that serves a delicious fish buffet at the harbour in Reykjavik.
+We had a lovely weekend including lovely meals at home and in Messinn Granda that serves a delicious fish buffet at the harbour in Reykjavik.

 There was an interesting coda to this journey of creativity and learning when the next morning Paul and I were discussing what tree the skeleton on the block might depict, as we had no leaves to match.
 My first guess was the Elm but Paul’s was Acer Campestre, the Field Maple.
 I doubted this, based on the silhouette of the immature Field Maple that grows in my own garden.
 But after some research, I am inclined to agree with him.

 This will feed into the design of the next version of the tree quilt.
 And so it goes on.
-I have become part of a family of artists that includes the creator of the sheesham block, my friend and neighbour, Angela Walters, my own brother, fabric designers and makes, and the photographer of this Acer Campestre.
+I have become part of a family of artists that includes the creator of the sheesham block, my friend and neighbour, Angela Walters, my own brother, fabric designers and makers, and the photographer of this Acer Campestre.